J. Mack Robinson: Investments and philanthropy

 He and his wife, Nita, along with their daughters, Jill and Robin, have donated funds to a number of Georgia entities and become involved in the worlds of high fashion and horse racing.

 In the early 1960s, Robinson invested personal funds to help the well-known designer Yves Saint Laurent start his own fashion house.
 He played an integral role during the first years of Saint Laurent's business, writing checks and traveling to Paris, France, several times a year.
 In 1966 Robinson sold his share in the fashion house for $1 million.
 Another interest, horse racing, inspired Robinson to purchase and operate a horse farm in Thomasville, which has about ninety horses and a five-eighths-of-a-mile racetrack.
-Cherokee Run, a thoroughbred owned by his daughter Jill, won the 1994 Breeder's Cup Sprint Award.
+Cherokee Run, a thoroughbred owned by his daughter Jill, won the 1994 Breeder's Cup Sprint.

 Robinson has been honored for his philanthropic activities.
 In 1994 he and his wife were honored by the Georgia chapter of the National Society of Fund-Raising Executives as Philanthropists of the Year.
 In 1998 he gave the Georgia State University College of Business a $10 million endowment.
 To thank him for the gift, the school's name was changed to the J. Mack Robinson College of Business.
 Robinson has also given major donations to The Westminster Schools and Oglethorpe University and has served as director of the Woodruff Arts Center and is a life member of the High Museum of Art's board of directors.
 In 1995, he received an honorary degree in Doctor of Humane Letters from Oglethorpe University.

 In September 2002 Robinson made a return of sorts to his beginnings in the business world when he became the chief executive officer of Gray Television, a communication company that owns television stations nationwide, in addition to five Georgia newspapers.

 He died on February 7, 2014, of complications arising from Alzheimer's disease.